what3words/w3w-swift-wrapper/Documentation/api-sdk-compatibility.md

 However, note that it returns only the coordinates and not the whole square.
 To get a square from this, there is also an additional convenience function for that: `convertToSquare`:

 ```
-let square = try? sdk.convertToSquare(coordinates: coords, language: "en")
+let square = try? sdk.convertToSquare(coordinates: coords, language: W3WBaseLanguage(locale: "en"))
 ```

 ### The what3words Swift Component library

 What3words maintains a component library which contains text fields with autosuggest and map UI components.
-The entire library is built against `W3WProtocolV3` and not specifically the API or SDK.
+The entire library is built against `W3WProtocolV4` and not specifically the API or SDK.
 Therefore if you use any of those components, you can pass in either an api or sdk object wherever one is needed.

 The component library can be found here: [https://github.com/what3words/w3w-swift-components](https://github.com/what3words/w3w-swift-components)

-##### Consider using W3WProtocolV3 in your code
+##### Consider using W3WProtocolV4 in your code

-If you pass the API or SDK object around your code, consider using ``W3WProtocolV3` as a type in your functions so that they can also take either the API's`What3WordsV3` or the sdk's `What3Words` object.
+If you pass the API or SDK object around your code, consider using ``W3WProtocolV4` as a type in your functions so that they can also take either the API's`What3WordsV4` or the sdk's `What3Words` object.
 This is what we did with the `W3WSwiftComponents` library.

 For example:

 ```
-  func printCoordinates(w3w: W3WProtocolV3, words: String) {
+  func printCoordinates(w3w: W3WProtocolV4, words: String) {
     w3w.convertToCoordinates(words: words) { square, error in
       print(square?.coordinates?.latitude, square?.coordinates?.longitude)
     }